vollmerm/fungp/README.md

  * population-size : size of the populations
  * tournament-size : size of the tournaments
  * mutation-probability : probability of mutation
- * mutation-depth : depth of mutated trees
+ * mutation-depth : depth of mutation-generated sub-trees
  * max-depth : maximum depth of trees
  * terminals : terminals used in tree building
  * numbers : number literals to be used in tree building